Hālau hula: Internal structure

 The internal structure of a hālau hula can vary quite a bit, generally these are led by a kumu hula, or master teacher, whose position is roughly equivalent to that of a headmaster.
 The kumu is responsible for maintaining the integrity of the style and traditions handed down to them by their kumu, during their hula training.
 Their kuleana, or responsibility, is therefore to uphold the training and discipline of their haumāna through a perpetuation of their hālau traditions.
 The kumu is also responsible for the spiritual integrity of the hālau, and is responsible for instructing students in the proper care and protocol of the hālau, which includes their physical well-being by teaching good exercise, dietary, and hygienic practices.

 Within a hālau there are typically two classes of performers.
-The ʻōlapa, or dancers, who, like the ʻōlapa tree (or cheirodendron trigynum) dance with agility and bend gracefully alikened to the motion of the leaves of the ʻōlapa.
+The ʻōlapa, or dancers, who, like the ʻōlapa tree (Cheirodendron trigynum) dance with agility and bend gracefully alikened to the motion of the leaves of the ʻōlapa.
 Along with the hoʻopaʻa, or steadfast class of performers.
 The hoʻopaʻa are responsible for instrumentation and typically chant and dance with their instruments while sitting or kneeling, accompanying the ʻōlapa dancers.
 Typically, this role was for students with more experience and maturity.

 The poʻopuaʻa, or head student, is often the kumu's protégé, and under the direction of the kumu oversees the protocol and rituals of the hālau.

 The alakaʻi or "guides" act as teaching assistants, with the more advanced effectively being student teachers.
 Alakaʻi often will assist less experienced haumāna with their lessons, and coach them with the more difficult steps and moves.

 Kōkua or helpers assist in a variety of areas, from lei making, to helping other haumāna dress, making phone calls, fund raising, and helping alakaʻi coach less experienced students.

 Haumāna, the students, range in age from toddlers to senior citizens.